trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app for that runs on Windows, mac OS, or Linux.

-{% include note.html content="Private keys are not accessible to the app or to the browser.
+{% include note.html content="Private keys are securely stored on OnlyKey and are not accessible to the app or to the browser.
 This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
-OnlyKey can only process secure messages when you tell it to by entering a 3 digit challenge code." %}
+Additionally, physical user presence is required to process secure messages/files.
+This is in contrast to Smart Cards which only require a PIN code that can be captured and replayed without physical user presence." %}

 ### How it works {#openpgp-how}